ipfs/ipfs-docs/docs/getting-started/README.md

 1. Finding files is hard.
 1. There is no built-in verification.
-1. Centralized servers and ineficient.
+1. Centralized servers are ineficient.

 ### Finding files